mike-rankin/ESP32-S3_MLX90640_Thermal/README.md

 The design files are all available if you would like to assemble your own of change the design yourself. <br/>

 **FAQ** <br/>
-How do I updload my own sketch? <br/>
+**How do I updload my own sketch?** <br/>
--Plug the board into your pc.
+**-Plug the board into your pc.
 If your com port appears and disappears over and over, hold down the B (Boot button), tap on the R (Reset) button, let go of the Boot button.
-This should hold the com port <br/>
+This should hold the com port** <br/>
--Install the latest Arduino IDE, install the ESP32 Board libraries, Install the sensor libraries, Install an older TFT_eSPI library 2.5.43 or compile issues may appear, delete the User_Setup.h and User_Setup_Select.h files and replace with mine <br/>
+**-Install the latest Arduino IDE, install the ESP32 Board libraries, Install the sensor libraries, Install an older TFT_eSPI library 2.5.43 or compile issues may appear, delete the User_Setup.h and User_Setup_Select.h files and replace with mine** <br/>
--Upload your sketch <br/>
+**-Upload your sketch** <br/>

-Where do I get a battery?  <br/>
+**Where do I get a battery?**  <br/>
--Source a 300mAh to 500mAh LiPo with a 1.25mm battery from Aliexpress.
+**-Source a 300mAh to 500mAh LiPo with a 1.25mm battery from Aliexpress.
 Just make sure the positive and negative wires are in the correct locations.
-If not, they can be removed by lifting the tab and swapping around.
+If not, they can be removed by lifting the tab and swapping around** <br/>

 ![Hand](https://github.com/mike-rankin/ESP32-S3_MLX90640_Thermal/assets/4991664/ba3d8526-d287-444c-90c5-280552fa3a73) <br/>